 In particular, we consider the spatial covariance between time anomalies in instantaneous air-sea heat fluxes F' and air temperature T' at 850 hPa (see below) to define an area specific FT index, where primes denote time anomalies, angle brackets spatial averages over the area selected and stars deviations from this spatial average.
-The reasons behind the choice for the 850 hPa level as reference temperature are presented later in Section 3.
+In order to concentrate on synoptic scale variability, time anomalies are defined as deviations from a running mean with a time window of 10 days (Athanasiadis and Ambaum, 2009).
+By removing a 10-day running mean in the construction of anomalies, we are filtering out lower-frequency variability, such as seasonal variations, which may otherwise dominate the spatial variance, and which describes different physical processes.

-100 $$\mathbf{FT} = \langle F'^T'^ \rangle = \langle (F' - \langle F' \rangle)(T' - \langle T' \rangle) \rangle = \langle F'T' \rangle - \langle F' \rangle \langle T' \rangle, \tag{1}$$
+$$FT = \langle F'^T'^ \rangle = \langle (F' - \langle F' \rangle)(T' - \langle T' \rangle) \rangle = \langle F'T' \rangle - \langle F' \rangle \langle T' \rangle, \tag{1}$$